Saint-Nneka/Glasp-Assignment/GlaspExtension.md

 ###  1.2. <a name='WhatisGlasp'></a>What is Glasp?

-The full meaning of Glasp is  `"Greatest Legacy Accumulated as Shared Proof"` It is a tool that provides a `highlighting solution` to the information tracking need of a web researcher.
+The full meaning of Glasp is  `"Greatest Legacy Accumulated as Shared Proof"` It is a tool that provides a `highlighting solution` to the information tracking needs of a web researcher.
 While reading through online content, you can now interact with the web pages by sharing a comment or adding a note to expound on a subject.
-Glasp made provisions that allow you to save your highlights for future reference.
-And you can also share your content directly from the web page to your preferred social platform.
-Moreso, the interface of the glasp extension is very user-friendly.
+Glasp has made provisions that allow you to save your highlights for future reference.
+And you can also share your content directly from the web page on your preferred social platform.
+Moreso, the interface of the Glasp extension is very user-friendly.
 You can customize the settings to your preference, as you are about to discover while you read through.

 ###  1.3. <a name='KeyFeaturesoftheGlaspExtension.'></a>Key Features of the Glasp Extension.
 *User account:* Your Glasp account is featured on the extension sidebar.
-You can navigate to your homepage to access your highlights, follow other people on Glasp and keep up with trending highlights.
+You can navigate to your homepage to access your highlights, follow other people on Glasp, and keep up with trending highlights.

-*Color Highlighting:* This is a web feature that lets you highlight your web selection, in your preferred color, from a pop-up bar.
+*Color Highlighting:* This is a web feature that lets you highlight your web selection in your preferred color from a pop-up bar.

 *Tag:* You can add your highlight to a related subject, and you can also search for a topic using a hashtag.